 Step 1: Under Tag Configuration, Click on Choose a Tag Type icon to begin the setup process.

-Step 2: Select the latest Universal Analytics under Tag Type from the sidebar.
+Step 2: Select the Google Analytics under ‘Choose Tag Type’ from the sidebar.

-Step 5: Click Save on Top to save the Universal Analytics Tag that you just created.
+Click Save on Top to save this Google Analytics Tag.

 Step 6: Submit the changes.
 You will see some WorkSpace changes added under Now editing section.
 Click submit on the top to proceed to save the changes.